 But what’s not so obvious is knowing what attracts these MVPs in the first place.
 Even more important, what’s the best strategy for keeping them once you hire them?
 Is it strong management?
 Money?
 Recognition?

 Sure, those are all important factors.
-But according to a Career Builder study of the best places to work, what truly sets the most-coveted businesses apart from the rest is their commitment to providing clear, consistent communication to their employees.
+But according to a Career Builder study of the best places to work, what truly sets the most-coveted businesses apart from the rest is their commitment to effective communication with their employees.

 Whether you’re making a formal announcement about a corporate reorganization or talking with your employees about their workloads, how (and when) you communicate your message is vital.